RobertTalbert/discretecs/MTH225-Winter2025/assignments/Learning Target Exam 3 solution guide.md

 5. $A^c = \lbrace 4, 5 \rbrace$.
 6. $|A| = 3$.

+### Notes

+- There were several instances of students finding $A \times B$ instead of $A \times C$ in part 3.
+This makes it hard to tell if the concept was fully understood because one of the underlying sets was incorrect.
+If the response said that the answer was $A \times B$ and then gave a correct computation of $A \times B$, that was given Mastery rating.
+But if it didn't say, or if it said $A \times C$ and then computed $A \times B$, that was not given Mastery.
+- There were a few instances where incorrect set notation was used: Using square brackets instead of curly braces, or using parentheses instead of braces, or using no braces at all; or listing the contents of a set without commas separating the elements.
+These were not given Mastery even if the contents of the set were correct.
+Notation is extremely important and using correct notation is part of the standards for Mastery as stated in the [Standards for Student Work document](https://github.com/RobertTalbert/discretecs/blob/master/MTH225-Winter2025/course-docs/Standards%20for%20Student%20Work%20MTH%20225%20W25.md).
+- There were a few instances where the cardinality of a set (part 6) was given as a set itself, rather than a number.
+This was not given Mastery.

 ## Learning Target 12

 >I can determine if a mapping between two sets is a function; if it is, I can determine if it is injective, surjective, and/or bijective.